EsalvadorIT/TextileTechnologies.github.io/about.md

     <div class="team-card team-emily">
       <h4 style="margin:0; color:#1f52a5;">Software Support & Reporting Specialist</h4>
       <h3 style="margin:.25rem 0;">Emily Salvador</h3>
-      <p>With a foundation in data analytics and a growing focus in tech and business development, Emily is an ambitious specialist evolving alongside the company—committed to creating value and proud to be part of a forward-thinking team.</p>
+      <p>With a foundation in data analytics and a growing focus in business development, Emily is an ambitious specialist evolving alongside the company, delivering hands-on assistance and custom reporting that empower business owners to make data-driven decisions.</p>
     </div>

   </div>